 Sasktel, one of our local telecommunication companies introduced a new feature they called ebill.
 I’m sure you already took a stab at what “ebill” is, an online way to look at your monthly statements thus saving postage, paper and the company money in the long term.
 Great idea right?

 It was a great idea until two months down the road my ebill account had been deactivated.
 Deactivated?
 Why?
 What reasoning did they go through to come to the conclusion that after 35 days of access to this online account they would need to deactivate it?

 The first time I gave them the benefit of the doubt, maybe it was a security issue.
 I called and asked for them to reactivate my ebill account, they did and when I checked, it said “Expires in 35 days”.
 WHY?
 This defies all logic.
 Researching further I found that I need an “activation” code to activate my account, an activation code?
 I just got off the phone with the help desk guy and he didn’t think to tip me off about this activation code I’m going to need?
-I know it’s not his fault, someone has made a process that defies all Continue Reading
+I know it’s not his fault, someone has made a process that defies all logic.
+Continue Reading